may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 **Izumi:** I'm busy, I can't do this.
 I'm not responsible at all.
 I have no sense of direction.
 I will also be sick on that day, so I can't possibly do my job well.

-<p class="centered">They make their way to the chairman's office as Izumi comes with more and more unique reasons</p>

-<p class="centered">Uninterested in his statements, she raises her hand to cover his face and grabs the office door's handle with her other hand.</p>
+<p class="centered">They make their way to the chairman's office as Izumi comes with more and more unique reasons.
+Uninterested in his statements, she raises her hand to cover his face and grabs the office door's handle with her other hand.</p>

 **Aoki:** I'm not interested in your excuses Kurosaki.
 I will call you to meet me later at my office, right now I have an important meeting to attend to.
 All the best, head volunteer. *smiles*

-**Izumi:** But I-
+**Izumi:** But I—

 <p class="centered">He reaches his hand out, but before he could finish she goes in and slams the door shut and he retracts his hand in defeat.</p>